Lloyds Mortgages For Over 65s

 Are Lloyds interest only mortgages for over 65 year olds suitable for gifting money to my son or daughter?

-Yes, if your loved ones need extra money so they can get other mortgages at the best deal rate, or they need a buy to let mortgage deposit, this can be an ideal way.
+Yes, if your loved ones need extra money to get other mortgages at the best deal rate or they need a buy-to-let mortgage deposit, this can be an ideal solution.

 Is an interest only mortgage for over 65 a good idea for estate planning?

 Yes, it could be.
-It is wise to compare products as in recent years more people have decided estate planning is a good option to reduce the total amount of tax paid.
+It is wise to compare products, as in recent years, more people have decided that estate planning is a good option to reduce the total amount of tax paid.

 Can a 65 year old get a 30 year mortgage?